NoahStolk/ddinfo-web/README.md

 - Replay movement and the ability to compare speedrun/race replays using a ghost system in 3D

-The current deprecated apps are not included in this repository.
+The original apps are not included in this repository.
 Visit these repositories:

 - [Survival Editor](https://github.com/NoahStolk/DevilDaggersSurvivalEditor)
 - [Custom Leaderboards](https://github.com/NoahStolk/DevilDaggersCustomLeaderboards)